AdobeDocs/target-dev.en/help/dev/patterns/Initialize-sdks.md

 ## 1.15: Configure remote data mapping (remote)

-This step ensures that all the data that needs to be send to [!DNL Target] is set.
+This step ensures that all the data that must be sent to [!DNL Target] is set.

 +++See details